quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 :p What guarantees convergence to the global optimum for the linear case?
 ??x
-Convergence to the global optimum is guaranteed when the learning rate \( \alpha \) is reduced over time according to standard conditions.
+Convergence to the global optimum is guaranteed when the learning rate $\alpha$ is reduced over time according to standard conditions.
 The linear nature of the problem ensures that any method converging to or near a local optimum will also converge to or near the global optimum. x??

 ---